Perspective | Traditional school isn’t always the way to go, and I wish my parents had seen that earlier

 My mother followed, sending me essays and notes I had written dating back to grade school and praising them as early evidence of a fledgling career.

 While struggling in college, I told my father there was a writing major where I studied.
 He suggested I change majors, follow a writing career.
-I did, and though my GPA change, I passed those writing courses with ease.
+I did, and though my GPA didn’t change, I passed those writing courses with ease.

 Writing and reporting became a brace against bad influences and influencers.
 Deadlines trumped drugs; reporting trips appealed more than bar stools.
 There seemed no choice between getting high or going out to a party when I had writing to do.
 I chased assignments with a sort of desperation, knowing that keeping idle hands busy was my way out of trouble.